Solar vs. Wind Energy: Which Wins Out?

 Pros

-• Solar farms are typically found in agricultural areas which means that they’re minimally disruptive to surrounding homes.
+• Solar farms are typically found in agricultural areas, which means that they’re minimally disruptive to surrounding homes.

-• At most, they emit a light buzz or murmur sound that is undetectable to most ears.
+• Compared to wind energy, solar panels are almost entirely quiet.
+At most, they emit a light buzz or murmur sound that is undetectable to most ears.

-• They tend to be easier to maintain and manage than large wind turbines as they feature fewer moving parts.
+• Solar farms are largely low-maintenance operations that only need semi-yearly cleans and irregular checkups.
+They tend to be easier to maintain and manage than large wind turbines as they feature fewer moving parts.

 Cons

-• Building solar farms can cause a lot of noise pollution through drilling, road access, and the general comings and goings of setup.
+• Building solar farms can cause a lot of noise pollution through drilling, road access and the general comings and goings of setup.

 • Solar farms sometimes require tricky-to-find substances like Cadmium Telluride (CdTe) and Copper Indium Gallium Diselenide (CIGS) to operate properly.
+As these materials can be difficult to find, the initial setup costs of solar farms can be extensive.

 The Pros and Cons of Wind Turbines for Homes